steglasaurous/stegchat/README.md

 `theme` - Set the theme to use.
 Available themes are `sideways` (default) and `vertical`.

-`message_ttl` - Set how long messages stay on-screen before disappearing, in seconds.
+`message_ttl` - Set how long messages stay on-screen before disappearing, in milliseconds.
 Setting to 0 means messages stay indefinitely.

 ### Advanced (or building it yourself)